5 Best Restaurant POS Systems (September 2023)

 Similar to Lightspeed and Square, it also offers website building with retail capabilities.

-In summary, all five systems offer robust e-commerce platforms that support online ordering and delivery services.
+In summary, all the top five systems offer robust e-commerce platforms that support online ordering and delivery services.
 However, there are differences in their capabilities when it comes to reservations and selling retail items online.

 Toast does not offer built-in retail systems, while TouchBistro does not support selling retail items online.
 Lightspeed offers both but requires a separate subscription for its e-commerce platform.
 Square offers a comprehensive retail solution, but its reservation system is not as robust as some of the other systems.
 SpotOn has website-building capabilities for a webshop with products.